brodybits/Cordova-sqlite-storage-common-dev/README.md

 db.close(successcb, errorcb);
 ```

-It is OK to close the database within a transaction callback but *NOT* within a statement callback.
+It is OK to close the database within a transaction callback but *NOT* within a statement callback within a transaction.
 The following example is OK:

 ```Javascript
 db.transaction(function(tx) {